Azure/actions/README.md

 - [Azure Postgresql action](https://github.com/Azure/postgresql)(`azure/postgresql`) if you would like to deploy to an Azure PostgreSQL database using PL/SQL scripts.
 Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/Database) for examples.

-## Run Azure Policy Compliance Scans
+## Manage Azure Policy and trigger Compliance Scans
+- [Manage Azure Policy](https://github.com/Azure/manage-azure-policy): You can now easily start on the journey of managing Azure policy from GitHub repository.
+All changes that are made to policy files in GitHub can be pushed to Azure Policy using this action in an orchestrated manner following safe deployment practices.
 - [Azure Policy Compliance Scan](https://github.com/Azure/policy-compliance-scan): With this action, you can now easily trigger a [on demand  scan](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan) from your GitHub workflow on one or multiple resources, resource groups or subscriptions, and continue/fail the workflow based on the compliance state of resources.
 You can also use this Github Action to generate a report on the compliance state of scanned resources for further analysis or archiving.

 ## Train and Deploy Machine Learning models